ProfOak/ascii_py/README.md

-#Ascii Py
+# ASCII Py

-Makin some pictures
+Makes ascii art from images.

 This library requires the Pillow library